scalabledelivery/kubernetes/catalog/cockroachdb/README.md

 # Cockroach DB
 A distributed SQL database that scales horizontally.
 Documentation can be found [here](https://www.cockroachlabs.com/docs/).

 **NOTE:** Be sure to check out the licensing model [here](https://www.cockroachlabs.com/docs/stable/licensing-faqs.html).
 Core versions of Cockroach DB become open source after 3 years.
-The core version also lacks
+The core version also lacks some functionality.

 # Deploying